Imagine this scenario: You’re on a study trip to Italy for a few months, and you notice that your hair is getting a little long. You need a haircut!

 I would like to cut off only the tips.

-At the hairdresser’s you will often find booklets featuring various kinds of haircuts.
-You can also point at one of them on a page or browse the Internet to find a haircut you like, so the hairdresser will know exactly what you need!
+At the hairdresser’s you will often find brochures with different haircuts.
+You can also point to one on a page or search the Internet to find a haircut you like, so the stylist knows exactly what you need!

 Drying your hair

-You can ask to dry your hair straight or wavy.
+You can ask for your hair to be dried straight or waved.

 Vorrei i capelli lisci.
 Vorrei i capelli mossi.